pidumenk/molecule-cicd/README.md

 # Run the full molecule test
 molecule test

-# Prepare only virtualization env where the role will be applied
+# Prepare only virtual env where the role will be applied
 molecule create

-# Apply the role into your virtualization env
+# Apply the role into your virtual env
 molecule converge

 # Run molecule  unit test